-have been introduced by Karpman \cite{Karpman} and Karpman and Shagalov \cite{KarSha} to take into account the role of small fourth-order dispersion terms in the propagation of intense laser beams in a bulk medium with Kerr nonlinearity.
+has been introduced by Karpman \cite{Karpman} and Karpman and Shagalov \cite{KarSha} to take into account the role of small fourth-order dispersion terms in the propagation of intense laser beams in a bulk medium with Kerr nonlinearity.
 Equation \eqref{fourtha} arises in many scientific fields such as quantum mechanics, nonlinear optics and plasma physics, and has been intensively studied with fruitful references (see \cite{Ben,CuiGuo,Karpman,Paus,Paus1} and references therein).

-The past twenty years such 4NLS have been deeply studied from differents mathematical viewpoint.
-For example, Fibich \textit{et al.} \cite{FiIlPa} worked various properties of the equation in the subcritical regime, with part of their analysis relying on very interesting numerical developments.
-The well-posedness and existence of the solutions has been shown (see, for instance, \cite{Paus,Paus1,tsutsumi,Tzvetkov,WenChaiGuo1}) by means of the Fourier restriction method, energy method, forcing boundary operators, Laplace transform, harmonic analysis, Fokas method, etc.
+The past twenty years such 4NLS has been deeply studied from different mathematical viewpoint.
+For example, Fibich \textit{et al.} \cite{FiIlPa} worked various properties of the equation in the sub-critical regime, with part of their analysis relying on very interesting numerical developments.
+The well-posedness and existence of solutions for different domains have been shown (see, for instance, \cite{CaCaGa,Kwak,Ozsari,Paus,Paus1,tsutsumi,Tzvetkov, WenChaiGuo1}) by means of the Fourier restriction method, energy method, forcing boundary operators, Laplace transform, harmonic analysis, Fokas method, etc.

-It is interesting to point out that there are many works related with the equations \eqref{fourth} not only dealing with well-posedness theory.
+It is interesting to point out that there are many works related to the equation \eqref{fourtha} not only dealing with well-posedness theory.
 For example, recently Natali and Pastor \cite{NataliPastor}, considered the fourth-order dispersive cubic nonlinear Schr\"odinger equation on the line with mixed dispersion.
-They proved the orbital stability, in the $H^2(\mathbb{R})$--energy space by constructing a suitable Lyapunov function.
-Considering the equation \eqref{fourth} on the circle, Oh and Tzvetkov \cite{Tzvetkov}, showed that the mean-zero Gaussian measures on Sobolev spaces $H^s (\mathbb{T})$, for $s>\frac{3}{4}$, are quasi-invariant under the flow.
-For instance, in this spirit, there has been a significant progress over the recent years and the reader can have a great view in \cite{Burq,Burq1} for the nonlinear Schr\"odinger equation.
+They proved the orbital stability, in the $H^2(\mathbb{R})$--energy space, by constructing a suitable Lyapunov function.
+Considering equation \eqref{fourtha} on the circle, Oh and Tzvetkov \cite{Tzvetkov}, showed that the mean-zero Gaussian measures on Sobolev spaces $H^s (\mathbb{T})$, for $s>\frac{3}{4}$, are quasi-invariant under the flow.
+For instance, there has been a significant progress over the recent years and the reader can have a great view in \cite{Burq,Burq1} for the nonlinear Schr\"odinger equation.